HUGE SIX MONTHS OF SPORT & ENTERTAINMENT AT ANZ STADIUM

 - A massive Queen & Adam Lambert concert Saturday 15 February will be an early highlight in 2020;

-- The final events at ANZ Stadium before closure will be State of Origin II Sunday 21 June followed by a Bulldogs v Rabbitohs Stadium Farewell Game Saturday 27 June.
+- The final events at Stadium Australia before closure will be State of Origin II Sunday 21 June followed by a Bulldogs v Rabbitohs Stadium Farewell Game Saturday 27 June.

-2020 is set to deliver six months of fantastic sport and entertainment at ANZ Stadium before Sydney’s Olympic showpiece undergoes its much-anticipated redevelopment.
+2020 is set to deliver six months of fantastic sport and entertainment at Stadium Australia before Sydney’s Olympic showpiece undergoes its much-anticipated redevelopment.

 The last two events at the Stadium in its current configuration will be a blockbuster State of Origin II on Sunday 21 June followed by a historic fixture for all sporting fans.

-Following the roaring success of the film Bohemian Rhapsody, the highest grossing music biopic of all time, Queen original band members Brian May and Roger Taylor are teaming up with long-time frontman Adam Lambert and bringing their brand-new stadium show to ANZ Stadium.
+Following the roaring success of the film Bohemian Rhapsody, the highest grossing music biopic of all time, Queen original band members Brian May and Roger Taylor are teaming up with long-time frontman Adam Lambert and bringing their brand-new stadium show to Stadium Australia.

 The Rhapsody Tour event on Saturday 15 February will debut a larger-than-life production and promises to be their most spectacular yet.